 Five: Honor your story; it is unconditionally worthy

 In addition, I have a scar on my right knee from when I crashed on my bike when I was in fifth grade.
-Like most people in the world, I also have cellulite and stretch marks.
-I also have a gap in my front teeth, and I have curly hair that gets wild and frizzy sometimes.
+Also, like most people in the world, I also have cellulite and stretch marks.
+And unique to me, I have a gap in my front teeth and curly hair that gets wild and frizzy sometimes.